sushantkrsky/modern-website/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-💙 Join the channel to see more videos like this.
-[Bedimcode](https://www.youtube.com/@Bedimcode)
+💙 Follow me to see more project like this.
+[Bedimcode](https://www.github.com/sushantkrsk)

 ![preview img](/preview.png)